erick805/rickylau-dev/content/blog/react-hooks/index.md

 While, hooks solved many of the pain points that we experienced using classes in React, there are still other use cases for classes.

 Again this guide was **not meant** to convince you to use hooks or completely refactor your classes to hooks.

+Just a friendly reminder that there are other options out there.
+Experiment!

 If you are really interested in learning more about hooks, try to apply the concepts to new projects you initiate in the future instead.